Trump's New York hush money case is set for trial April 15

 “We’re not doing our jobs if we don’t independently review the materials,” Blanche said.
 “Every document is important.”

-The case centers on allegations that Trump falsely logged $130,000 in payments as legal fees in his company’s books “to disguise his and others’ criminal conduct,” as Bragg’s deputies put it in a court document.

-The money went to Trump’s then-personal attorney Michael Cohen, but prosecutors say it wasn’t for actual legal work.
+Prosecutors allege that Trump falsely logged $130,000 in payments as legal fees in his company’s books.
+The money went to Cohen, Trump’s then-personal attorney, but prosecutors say it wasn’t for actual legal work.
 Rather, they say, Cohen was just recouping money he’d paid porn actor Stormy Daniels on Trump’s behalf, so she wouldn’t publicize her claim of a sexual encounter with him years earlier.

 Trump’s lawyers say the payments to Cohen were legitimate legal expenses, not cover-up checks.